Guscosta88/GusCosta_T2A2/README.md

 #### **User Stories:**

 - Taking into consideration the main three types of target audience the API is created for, I have decided to create three user stories to understand what would be the way these three distinct users would approach its usability and with what end, to also understand the priority of each and what features should be available.
-    Any user can Register and login, access and alter foods and wines, unless he or her is underage, the app won't let anyone underage register.
+    Any user can Register and login, access and alter foods and wines.

 ![User Story One](./images/user_story_one.svg)